jordanhoare/homelab/docs/src/notes/considerations.md

 **Behavioral Note**: Traffic distribution methods vary between solutions like kube-vip, which directs traffic to a leader node, and [MetalLB](https://metallb.universe.tf/), which can balance traffic across multiple nodes.

-## Highly Available Persistent Storage

-Production Kubernetes clusters typically rely on robust, external persistent storage solutions, integrated through CSI drivers (e.g. AWS Elastic Block Store, GCE Persistent Disk, Azure Disk).
-In contrast, my homelab employs the built-in [etcd](https://docs.k3s.io/datastore/ha-embedded) of k3s for storage, suitable for learning and initial scaling.
-Future hardware enhancements will allow for the adoption of a dedicated storage system like [Longhorn](https://longhorn.io/), offering improved stability and features such as easy backup and restore, which are crucial for production use.

-**Upgrade Path**: The transition from embedded etcd to a more resilient storage solution will be a critical step in maturing the cluster's capability to handle stateful workloads reliably.

 ## Network Segmentation and Zero-Trust Access